adlnet/MasterObjectModel/MOM_Spec.md

 - Shall conform to the xAPI Profile Standard
 - Should conform to the cmi5 Specification (in regard to xAPI statements)
 - Shall implement general requirements as found in 5.1
-- Shall implement statements using the &quot;certified&quot; verb with all requirements fulfilled from 5.1.36
+- Shall implement statements using the &quot;certified&quot; verb with all requirements fulfilled.
 - Should implement statements using the &quot;completed&quot; verb.
-If implemented, shall be done so with all requirements fulfilled from 5.1.3
+If implemented, shall be done so with all requirements fulfilled.
 - Should implement statements using the &quot;passed&quot; verb.
-If implemented, shall be done so with all requirements fulfilled from 5.1.4
+If implemented, shall be done so with all requirements fulfilled.
 - Should implement statements using the &quot;failed&quot; verb.
-If implemented, shall be done so with all requirements fulfilled from 5.1.5
+If implemented, shall be done so with all requirements fulfilled.
 - Shall implement statements using the &quot;success&quot; result in at least one of statements that use the &quot;completed&quot;, &quot;passed&quot;, or &quot;failed&quot; verbs.
 - May implement statements with verbs found in section 5.1.
 If implemented, shall be done so with all requirements fulfilled from corresponding section in 5.1
 - May implement statements with verbs not found in this specification